kdoore/CS2335-Gitbook/conversation-scriptable-objects/dialogmanagerconvlist/configure-titlepanel-decisionpanel.md

 - OpenButton: empty

 ###DecisionPanel - Prefab
+This prefab is a UI panel that contains 2 buttons that can be used for scene change logic in all scenes.
+It should start as hidden, then it's opened by the DialogPanel's script, when there's no dialog left to display.
+It is configured as the "NextPanelToOpen" for the SimpleDialog and DialogManager scripts.

 ![](/assets/Screen Shot 2019-03-06 at 2.27.05 PM.png)

 **DecisionPanel:**This is a UI-Panel with 2 child-objects that are UI-Buttons.